biboyd/SALSA/docs/source/installation.rst

   $ git clone https://github.com/biboyd/SALSA.git
   $ cd SALSA
-  $ pip install -e .
+  $ pip install -e .[dev]

 This will check that dependencies are installed and should install any that you might be missing.
 Again, since this is a somewhat complicated environment, it is best to install the dependencies beforehand.
+The ``dev`` tag will check for the additional packages needed to develop locally (e.g., pytest, sphinx).

 .. note::
-  To install some of the dependencies, the gcc compiler needs to be installed.
+  To install some of the dependencies, the GCC compiler needs to be installed.
   This is not a problem for most machines but can raise an error for some.

 Running the Test Suite